jdittrich/userNeedResearchBook/text/allURBook.md

 During the interview and observation you will take notes.
 For taking notes you need:

--   Paper, lined or blank, 15 or more sheets, just to be on the save side)
+-   Paper, lined or blank (15 or more sheets, just to be on the save side)
 -   Pencil or Pen (Don't forget to bring backups!)
 -   Something to write on.
 A clipboard is great.